yashwanthrajadurai/19CS302_Module_10/Ex no_47.md

-# EX 48 C functions to perform all basic operations in Doubly Linked List.
+# EX 47 C function to insert a node in a linked list.

 ## AIM:

-To write a C functions to perform all basic operations in Doubly Linked List.
+To write a C function to insert a node in a linked list.

 ## Algorithm